Third-Party Event Guidelines

 - A letter of authorization to be used to validate the authenticity and intention of the event and its organizers

-- Promotion of your event, when appropriate, to our Interval House community through regular advertising venues such as our website, newsletters and internal communications
+- Promotion of your event, when appropriate, to our Interval House community through avenues such as our website, newsletters, social media, and internal communications

-- Acknowledgement of and tax receipts for contributions made payable and submitted to Hartford Interval House
+- Acknowledgement of and tax receipts for contributions made payable to Interval House

 - Assistance in soliciting donations, handling mailings, attending committee meetings, recruiting attendees or collecting monies

-- Interval House’s tax-exemption number for making any purchases related to your event
+- Providing our tax-exempt number for making any purchases related to your event (prohibited by the IRS)

 - Guaranteed volunteer, Board Member, or staff attendance at the event